awsdocs/amazon-eks-user-guide/doc_source/create-kubeconfig.md

    aws --version
    ```
 **Important**
-Package managers such yum, apt\-get, or Homebrew for macOS are often behind several versions of the AWS CLI\.
+Package managers such  `yum`  ,  `apt-get`  , or Homebrew for macOS are often behind several versions of the AWS CLI\.
 To ensure that you have the latest version, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) in the *AWS Command Line Interface User Guide*\.

-1. Use the AWS CLI update\-kubeconfig command to create or update your kubeconfig for your cluster\.
+1. Use the AWS CLI  `update-kubeconfig`  command to create or update your kubeconfig for your cluster\.
    + By default, the resulting configuration file is created at the default kubeconfig path \(`.kube/config`\) in your home directory or merged with an existing kubeconfig at that location\.
 You can specify another path with the `--kubeconfig` option\.
-   + You can specify an IAM role ARN with the `--role-arn` option to use for authentication when you issue kubectl commands\.
+   + You can specify an IAM role ARN with the `--role-arn` option to use for authentication when you issue  `kubectl`  commands\.
 Otherwise, the IAM entity in your default AWS CLI or SDK credential chain is used\.
-You can view your default AWS CLI or SDK identity by running the aws sts get\-caller\-identity command\.
+You can view your default AWS CLI or SDK identity by running the  `aws sts get-caller-identity`  command\.
-   + For more information, see the help page with the aws eks update\-kubeconfig help command or see [update\-kubeconfig](https://docs.aws.amazon.com/cli/latest/reference/eks/update-kubeconfig.html) in the *AWS CLI Command Reference*\.
+   + For more information, see the help page with the  `aws eks update-kubeconfig help`  command or see [update\-kubeconfig](https://docs.aws.amazon.com/cli/latest/reference/eks/update-kubeconfig.html) in the *AWS CLI Command Reference*\.
 **Note**
 To run the following command, you must have permission to the use the `eks:DescribeCluster` API action with the cluster that you specify\.
 For more information, see [Amazon EKS identity\-based policy examples](security_iam_id-based-policy-examples.md)\.